ibm-cloud-docs/account/catalog-access-reqs.md

 # Assigning users access
 {: #catalog-access}

-As the account owner, you need to assign users specific access depending on what tasks they are performing.
+As the account owner, you assign users specific access depending on what tasks they are performing.
 To streamline the process of assigning access, you can use access groups to organize a set of users into a single entity.
 That way, you can assign a single policy to the group one time, and then add or remove users from the group as needed.
 {: shortdesc}

 For more details about access management, see [Managing access in {{site.data.keyword.cloud_notm}}](/docs/iam?topic=iam-cloudaccess).